git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 And its a hump we have to get over.

 When I was a kid, there was a video game (depending on your generation you may know it) called Sonic 3.
 One of the carnival levels had this ridiculous section where you could only get passed if you motioned your controller in a special fashion.
+Coined the ["Barrel of Doom"](https://gaming.stackexchange.com/questions/10361/i-never-made-it-past-carnival-night-zone), if you don't get passed it, you won't progress to the next stage, game over.

 That's kind of like what the prefix key in tmux is like.
 Without you understanding how to send `command sequences` to tmux, you'll pretty much be dead in the water.